andreburto/BannerScripts/README.md

 misc
 ----

-**catall.au3** - The original 16-bit DOS concat.exe program given to us would not work on Win7, so I wrote this to replace it.
+**catall.au3** - The original 16-bit DOS filecat.exe program given to us would not work on Win7, so I wrote this to replace it.

 To Do
 =====